Manchego: PDO requirements

-Manufacture and labeling
+Manufacture and labelling

 The moulds in which the cheese is pressed are barrel-shaped.
 Traditionally, manchego cheese was made by pressing the curd in plaited esparto grass baskets, which left a distinctive zig-zag pattern (known as pleita) on the rind.
 Today, the same effect is achieved by the mould, the inside of which has a design in relief that imparts to the finished cheese an embossed pattern similar to that of woven esparto grass.
 The top and bottom surfaces of the cheese are impressed with a design of a head of wheat.

 During the maturation process, manchego cheese develops a natural rind.
 The regulations permit this to be washed, coated in paraffin, dipped in olive oil, or treated with certain approved transparent substances, but require that it must not be removed if the cheese is to be marketed as PDO.

 Cheeses that meet the PDO requirements carry a casein tab that is applied when the cheese is in the mould and bear a distinctive label that is issued by the Manchego Cheese Denomination of Origin Regulating Council; this carries the legend queso manchego, a serial number, and artwork depicting Don Quixote de La Mancha.

-A cheese that is similar to manchego and made in the same region, but from a blend of cow's, goat's, and ewe's milk, is sold as queso ibérico, or ibérico cheese.
+A cheese that is similar to manchego and made in the same region, but from a blend of cows’, goats’, and ewes’ milk, is sold as queso ibérico, or ibérico cheese.

 Almost 60% of Spanish cheese with Denomination of Origin is Manchego, which makes it the main reference of Spanish cheese.
 As most of its production is exported, it is one of the most important ambassadors of Spain’s national gastronomy.
 La Mancha exported 5.9 million kg of this cheese in 2017, according to the Foundation for Manchego Cheese (Fundación C.R.D.O Queso Manchego).